coffee19850519/single_cell_spatial_image/README.md

 ### Annotation file

-An annotation file recording cell barcodes and their corresponding annotations.
-It is required in the functions of evaluating predictive tissue architecture and retraining segmentation model.
-The first column of the file stores cell barcodes and the second column saves their corresponding annotations.
-The file should be named as: [sample_name]_annotation.csv.
+An annotation file recording spot barcodes and their corresponding annotations.
+It is required in the functions of evaluating predictive tissue architecture and customizing segmentation model.
+The file should be named as: [sample_name]_annotation.csv. [example](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip)

-### Model file
+### Segmentation model file

-A pretrained model file in pth format.
+A trained segmentation model file in pth format.
+It is required to predict tissue architecture on generative RGB images.

 ### Data structure

-The data for each sample should follow this data schema:
+The data schema to run our code is as following:
 ```
     data_folder/
     |_[sample_name]/